Next Generation Air Transportation System: Cybersecurity

-As the agency transitions to NextGen, the FAA faces cybersecurity challenges in at least three areas: protecting air traffic control information systems, protecting aircraft avionics that operate and guide aircraft, and clarifying cybersecurity roles and responsibilities among multiple FAA offices.
-The FAA's Interagency Planning Office (IPO) is involved in the Interagency Core Cyber Team (ICCT) led jointly by the FAA, Department of Defense, and Department of Homeland Security to promote collaboration and federal government leadership in aviation cybersecurity.
-It applies partner agencies' cybersecurity expertise, technologies, and tools for shared benefit, and identifies and assesses cybersecurity vulnerabilities in aviation and ways to mitigate them.
-The IPO also established two ICCT sub-teams — Cyber Exercises and Cyber R&D — to ensure interagency cybersecurity exercises and research yield the greatest benefits.
+Cybersecurity challenges the FAA in at least three areas: protecting air traffic control information systems, guarding aircraft avionics, and determining cybersecurity roles and responsibilities among multiple FAA offices.
+The NextGen transition from point-to-point communications to an interconnected internet-based system could increase cyber risk.

+The FAA Stakeholder Collaboration Division participated in the Interagency Core Cyber Team (ICCT) led jointly by the FAA, Department of Defense, and Department of Homeland Security to promote collaboration and federal government leadership in aviation cybersecurity.
+It applied partner agencies' cybersecurity expertise, technologies, and tools for shared benefit, and identified and assessed cybersecurity vulnerabilities in aviation and ways to reduce them.

+The Interagency Planning Office, the predecessor to the Stakeholder Collaboration Division, also established two ICCT sub-teams — Cyber Exercises and Cyber R&D — to ensure interagency cybersecurity exercises and research yield the greatest benefits.
 Cyber Guard exercises highlight the shortcomings in cybersecurity guidance and policy.
-To address these deficits, the ICCT and IPO co-sponsored a survey of cyber guidance, policy, regulations, authorities, and more with the Department of Defense.
+To take on these deficits, the ICCT and IPO co-sponsored a survey of cyber guidance, policy, regulations, authorities, and more with the Department of Defense.

+Another measure the FAA is adopting is a zero trust architecture to guard against cyberattacks for the issuers of digital identity credentials.